sachajw/aiops-k8s-mcp-server/README.md

 - Health checks are enabled to monitor container status
 - The container includes minimal dependencies (ca-certificates and curl only)

-#### Making API Calls (SSE Mode)
+#### Making API Calls (SSE/Streamable-HTTP Mode)
-Once the server is running in SSE mode, you can make JSON-RPC calls to its HTTP endpoint:
+Once the server is running in SSE or streamable-http mode, you can make JSON-RPC calls to its HTTP endpoint:
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{
   "jsonrpc": "2.0",